 If you are integrating k6 into your CI pipeline, we recommend using one of the token methods to authenticate and not exposing your username/password within your CI configuration files or as variables.

-This will login to your account, fetch (and create of necessary) your k6 cloud API authentication token, and save it to a k6 configuration file.
+This will login to your account, fetch (and create if necessary) your k6 Cloud API authentication token, and save it to a k6 configuration file.

-If you're a Google/GitHub Single Sign-On (SSO) user or if you have a use case where using your k6 cloud account credentials is not appropriate you can choose to enter your k6 cloud API authentication token directly by entering the following command into your terminal:
+If you're a Google/GitHub Single Sign-On (SSO) user, or if you have a use case where using your k6 Cloud account credentials is not appropriate, you can choose to enter your k6 Cloud API authentication token directly.
+You do this by entering the following command into your terminal:

-You can also authenticate with your k6 cloud API authentication token via environment variables.
-If you make sure the K6_CLOUD_TOKEN has been set to your k6 cloud API authentication token k6 will pick it up when executing.
+You can also authenticate with your k6 Cloud API authentication token via environment variables.
+Make sure the K6_CLOUD_TOKEN has been set to your k6 Cloud API authentication token, and k6 will pick it up when executing.

-You can also directly add your k6 cloud API authentication token to a configuration file.
-Either in the default path that k6 will look for it by default:
+You can also directly add your k6 Cloud API authentication token to a configuration file:

 or by specifying the -c/--config PATH/TO/CONFIG_FILE CLI flag.